erikarvstedt/add-nss-modules-pr/pr.md

 This is a follow-up to https://github.com/NixOS/nixpkgs/pull/138178 which fixes the binary incompatibilities of the original PR.

-This PR allows glibc client binaries to access NSS modules configured via `system.nssModules` without nscd. nscd has significant caching bugs and [causes friction](https://github.com/NixOS/nixpkgs/issues/95107) in general.
+This PR allows glibc client binaries to access NSS modules configured via `system.nssModules` without nscd. nscd has significant caching bugs and causes friction in general (#95107, #154928).
 For details about nscd bugs, see issue [`DNS responses are cached`](https://github.com/NixOS/nixpkgs/issues/135888) and the [Fedora nscd deprecation notes](https://fedoraproject.org/wiki/Changes/DeprecateNSCD#Benefit_to_Fedora).

 Some services set `LD_LIBRARY_PATH` to allow running them without nscd.
 These workarounds are now obsolete and are removed by this PR.